reggieofarrell/axios-retry-client/README.md

 # Axios Retry Client

-A class based api client for both the server and browser built on `axios` and `axios-retry`
+A class based api client for both the server and browser built on `axios` and `axios-retry`, written in TypeScript

 ## Installation